MarcelloDeidda/music-theory/README.md

     - Triplets, quintuplets, sextuplets
     - Grouping notes
 - Keys & Scales:
     - Recognise all major and minor scales
     - Degrees of a scale and their names
     - Tones and Semitones
     - Chromatic scale
 - Intervals:
-    - Calculating simple and compound intervals
+    - Calculating simple and compound intervals X
-    - Classifying perfect, minor, major, diminished and augmented intervals
+    - Classifying perfect, minor, major, diminished and augmented intervals X
 - Chords:
     - Tonic triads in major and minor keys
     - Primary chords and primary triads
     - Root position, inversions
     - Cadences
     - Choosing suitable chords for melodies
     - All chords of scales
     - 7th chords
 - Terms and signs in Italian, French and German
 - Ornaments
 - Instruments and voice types